Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Abstract

 \section{Abstract}

 Oversmoothing is a fundamental challenge in graph neural networks (GNNs): as the number of layers increases, node embeddings become increasingly similar, and model performance drops sharply.
 Traditionally, oversmoothing has been quantified using metrics that measure the similarity of neighbouring node features, such as the Dirichlet energy.
-While these metrics are related to oversmoothing, we argue they have critical limitations and fail to reliably capture oversmoothing in realistic scenarios.
-For instance, they provide meaningful insights only for very deep networks and under somewhat strict conditions on the norm of network weights and feature representations.
+We argue that these metrics have critical limitations and fail to reliably capture oversmoothing in realistic scenarios.
+For instance, they provide meaningful insights only for very deep networks, while typical GNNs show a performance drop already with as few as 10 layers.
 As an alternative, we propose measuring oversmoothing by examining the numerical or effective rank of the feature representations.
-We provide theoretical support for this approach, demonstrating that the numerical rank of feature representations converges to one for a broad family of nonlinear activation functions under the assumption of nonnegative trained weights.
-To the best of our knowledge, this is the first result that proves the occurrence of oversmoothing in the nonlinear setting without assumptions on the boundedness of the weight matrices.
-Along with the theoretical findings, we provide extensive numerical evaluation across diverse graph architectures.
-Our results show that rank-based metrics consistently capture oversmoothing, whereas energy-based metrics often fail.
-Notably, we reveal that a significant drop in the rank aligns closely with performance degradation, even in scenarios where energy metrics remain unchanged.
+We provide extensive numerical evaluation across diverse graph architectures and datasets to show that rank-based metrics consistently capture oversmoothing, whereas energy-based metrics often fail.
+Notably, we reveal that drops in the rank align closely with performance degradation, even in scenarios where energy metrics remain unchanged.
+Along with the experimental evaluation, we provide theoretical support for this approach, clarifying why Dirichlet-like measures may fail to capture performance drop and proving that the numerical rank of feature representations collapses to one for a broad family of GNN architectures.